Consensys/ethereum-developer-tools-list/README.md

 * [Arkane Connect](https://docs.arkane.network/pages/connect-js.html) - JavaScript client that provides an API for interacting with Arkane Network, a wallet provider for building user-friendly dapps.
 * [Onboard.js](https://blocknative.com/onboard) - Blocknative Onboard is the quick and easy way to add multi-wallet support to your project.
 With built-in modules for more than 20 unique hardware and software wallets, Onboard saves you time and headaches.
 * [web3-react](https://github.com/NoahZinsmeister/web3-react) - React framework for building single-page Ethereum dApps
-* [contract-admin](https://github.com/upgreidas/contract-admin) - Minimalistic UI tool for interacting with your smart contracts

 #### Ethereum ABI (Application Binary Interface) tools
 * [Online ABI encoder](https://github.com/HashEx/abiencoder) - Free ABI encoder online service that allows you to encode your Solidity contract’s functions and constructor arguments.